-The Transportation Conformity Analysis for the PM{2.5} and 8-Hour Ozone National Ambient Air Quality Standards was the subject of a public comment period running from June 13 through August 1, 2014.
+The Transportation Conformity Analysis for the PM{2.5} and 8-Hour Ozone National Ambient Air Quality Standards is the subject of a public comment period running from June 12 through August 8, 2014.
 This report and the accompanying appendices make the determination that the region's transportation plan and program satisfy all applicable criteria and procedures in the conformity regulations and comply with all applicable implementation plan conformity requirements.